 - Wait for the recording file to be generated and saved to the meeting organizer’s My Drive > Meet Recordings folder.
 An email with the recording link is also sent to the meeting organizer and the person who started the recording.

-Google Meet is an alternative that you should consider if you already have a G Suite plan, mainly because of its new integrations with Gmail and Google Chat.
+Google Meet is an alternative that you should consider if you already have a Google Workspace plan, mainly because of its new integrations with Gmail and Google Chat.
 You can simply start meeting with just one click button, which optimizes your time and your processes.

-Above all, we hope that now you are a Google Meet expert and that you have understood this tool completely.
-Enjoy all our tips and share with your team so everyone can learn how to use it better at the meetings.
+Above all, we hope that now you are a Google Meet expert and that you have understood this tool entirely.
+Enjoy all our tips and share with your team so everyone can learn how to use it better at the meetings